FSX/misaka/docs/index.rst

 Misaka
 ======

-A Python binding for Sundown, the markdown parsing library.
+The Python binding for Sundown, a markdown parsing library.

 Contents: